 Before the Tax Cut and Reform Bill was signed, alimony was treated as taxable income to the recipient and tax deductible by the payer.
 This is now reversed.
 Alimony payments will no longer be taxable income for the recipient, and they will no longer be a tax deduction for the payer.
 However, this only applies to divorce decrees signed by the Court on or after Jan.
 1, 2019.
 This will affect how alimony is used as a tool for settlement and property division.

 Property division process during the divorce process includes more than splitting up assets.
 Divorcing spouses must not only split the savings account and family home, but also the debt.
 Expect higher stock portfolio values and business valuation to affect your property division.
 To ensure that you are fully aware of the possible consequences, contact a high asset divorce attorney with the experience and resources needed to support you in getting a fair settlement.

 Changes to Estate and Gift Taxes

 Austin divorce lawyers want their clients to know the impact of changes in the federal and state laws, such as this tax reform bill.
-If you are considering a divorce and living in Central Texas, then please find a family law attorney who can support you before filing for divorce.
+If you are considering a divorce and live in Central Texas, please find a family law attorney who can support you before filing for divorce.
 Together, you can define the path that is best for you and your family.